 When Your Child Wants to Quit Violin Lessons

-Even the best violinists go through a period of wanting to throw in the towel and abandon music.
+If you live in Toronto, violin lessons can be a great way to add some musicality to your life.
+But even the best violinists go through periods of wanting to throw in the towel and abandon music.
 Learning violin can be difficult and time consuming, which presents a challenge to most children.
-As parents, we are tasked with helping our children overcome these obstacles without “forcing” them or allowing them just give up unnecessarily and throw away the years they’ve dedicated (and money you’ve paid) to their violin lessons.
+As parents, we are tasked with helping our children overcome these obstacles without “forcing” them or allowing them to just give up unnecessarily and throw away the years they’ve dedicated (and money you’ve paid) to their violin lessons.

 When your child wants to quit violin, you can help them get back on the right path.
 The approach you take should be based on their reasons for wanting to quit.
 Here are some suggestions for keeping your child in love with their violin lessons.